jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 ### 147 Minister to certify that market share thresholds met
 (1) Subsection (2) applies if the Minister is satisfied, on the basis of the information reported to the Minister under subsection (4), that independent processors have, directly or indirectly, collected—
-  (a) 20% or more of milksolids on or from dairy farms in the North Island of New Zealand in a season; or (b) 20% or more of milksolids on or from dairy farms in the South Island of New Zealand in a season.
+  (a) 20% or more of milk solids on or from dairy farms in the North Island of New Zealand in a season; or (b) 20% or more of milk solids on or from dairy farms in the South Island of New Zealand in a season.
 (2) If this subsection applies, the Minister must, as the case may be, sign a certificate that states that— (a) the market share threshold for the North Island of New Zealand has been met; or (b) the market share threshold for the South Island of New Zealand has been met; or